wenjunjiecn/COMP62542-project/Readme.md

 - Student Support Office

-  - Student Union is implemented for task 6.
+  - Student Support Office is implemented for task 6.

-  - In Student Union, we will allow the **Student Support Sffice to add or remove some courses** from student's course list.
+  - In Student Support Office, we will allow the **Student Support Sffice to add or remove some courses** from student's course list.

     <img src="images/StudentSupport.png" style="zoom:50%;" />